gjtiquia/dotfiles/README.md

 some people like to use `GNU Stow` for managing their dotfiles

-i prefer not to, as i want less dependencies as possible, and a setup that works across Windows, MacOS, and Linux
+i prefer not to, as i want less dependencies as possible, and a consistent setup that works across Windows, MacOS, and Linux

 ## setup instructions for $HOME dotfiles

+these dotfiles live in the $HOME directory

+but not all files in the $HOME directory are version controlled

 ## setup instructions for shared dotfiles